-If reimbursements are made to the city as a result of grants or other compensable duties, the determination of overtime compensation shall be made in accordance with the stipulations of the grant or other agreement and thereby shall be paid at the rate as reimbursed.
-In the instances of Traffic Enforcement Overtime, police officers will be paid at the rate of two times their rate while working on the Traffic Enforcement Project regardless of hours worked and approved by the city could prior to the Project implementation, provided that is consistent with the grant award and actual reimbursements.
+If reimbursements are made to the city as a result of Traffic Endorsement Overtime or other compensable duties, the determination of overtime compensation shall be made in accordance with the stipulations of the Traffic Endorsement Overtime or other agreement and thereby shall be paid at the rate as reimbursed.
+In the instances of Traffic Enforcement Overtime, police officers will be paid at the rate of two times their rate while working on the Traffic Enforcement Project regardless of hours worked and approved by the city prior to the Project implementation.